The English-Speaking, German-Loving, French Politician Europe Has Been Waiting for

 Finally, both Fillon and Le Pen have repeatedly played the national identity card.
 This month, Fillon caused a stir by presenting as presidential credentials that he is “Gaullist and Christian.”
 Rarely frequenting the church, Le Pen instead anchors her faith in the scripture of classic extreme right-wing (and anti-Semitic) thinkers like Maurice Barrès and Charles Maurras.
 What unites these otherwise disparate discourses is that they leave precious little room for France’s 5 million Muslims.

 Macron’s erstwhile colleagues in the Socialist Party have done little to set themselves apart from these claims.
 In particular, their leading candidate, former Prime Minister Manuel Valls, has hammered away at a straight and narrow interpretation of republicanism.
-He called for the outlawing of the so-called “burkini,” an Islam-inspired full-body swimsuit, warning French Muslims to be more “discrete” in advertising their religious convictions.
+He called for the outlawing of the so-called “burkini,” an Islam-inspired full-body swimsuit, warning French Muslims to be more “discreet” in advertising their religious convictions.
 Valls has been equally unbending on the politics of immigration.
 During a visit to Germany last year, he slammed Chancellor Angela Merkel’s open-door policy on refugees.
 Echoing his ostensible foe in Le Pen, he declared: “Europe cannot welcome any more refugees.”

 Given the widespread appeal of anti-immigration and anti-European politics, Macron’s position becomes all the more striking.
 It reflects not only his political and moral convictions but a strategic conviction as well: The French and the Germans, he believes, can still be rallied to the European project.
 He first expressed this position when, in early January, he published an editorial in Le Monde.
 Addressing the terrorist attack on a Christmas market in Berlin, he announced: “We are all Berliners, we are all Europeans.”
 In crisp and compelling language, Macron argued for more and not less Europe.
 The answer was not to “expel refugees from the national community and build barricades between one another” — the solution for which nationalists on both sides of the Rhine clamored — but was instead to galvanize cooperation and compassion among Europeans.
 Whereas Le Pen and Valls see the refugees as a burden, Macron insisted they represented an “economic opportunity” for France and Europe.